ucfopen/UDOIT/INSTALL.md

 * Node v16 is supported; other versions may work
 * Yarn

-## Source Code
+## Download the Code
+### Option 1: Git
-We strongly recommend source code should be managed through Git.
-The benefit of this method is that you can update an existing installation of UDOIT by simply using git pull.
+We strongly recommend managing the source code through Git.
+The benefit of this method is that you can update an existing installation of UDOIT by simply using `git pull`.
 It also lets you roll back to previous versions if needed.
 Follow these steps:

-* Install Git on your server
+1. Install Git on your server
-* Navigate to the directory on your server where UDOIT will live
+2. Navigate to the directory on your server where UDOIT will live
-* Run `git clone git@github.com:ucfopen/UDOIT.git . ` (The . is important.
+3. Run `git clone git@github.com:ucfopen/UDOIT.git . ` (The . is important.
 It tells Git to download the files to the current directory.)

+### Option 2: Zip File
+If you prefer not to use Git, you can download a zip file of the latest release from the [Releases Page](https://github.com/ucfopen/UDOIT/releases).
+Unzip it in the directory on your server where UDOIT will live.

 ## .ENV Setup
 UDOIT uses a `.env.local` file for storing configuration variables.
 To create it: